 Artificial Intelligence in healthcare has a number of surpassing benefits: it ensures fast diagnosing and speeds up reading test results (150 times faster than a human), helps to determine the most effective pharmaceutical compositions, prevents identity theft — all enabling a better customer experience and substantially reducing the risk of medical mistakes.
 Moreover, the use of AI in healthcare is associated with significant cost savings, the majority of them are listed below.

 Implementation of augmented and virtual reality solutions for healthcare was considered as a sci-fi just a decade ago.
 Nobody knew what benefits it might bring in the nearest future.
 Today, AR/VR is used not only for training medical students and practicing surgeries but also in therapy, treatment of psychological traumas, phobias, opioid addiction, phantom limb pain, as well as rehabilitation and wound care.
-Possibilities of AR/VR applications in healthcare continue to evolve, offering a serious breakthrough in the industry.
+Possibilities of virtual and augmented reality applications in healthcare continue to evolve, offering a serious breakthrough in the industry.

 # The Internet of Medical Things